fctanglao/EncryptedTCPIPMessaging/README.md

 # TCP/IP Encrypted Messaging

+## Project Motivation
+- I wrote this program for a final assignment in my Introduction to Cybersecurity class at Cal Poly Pomona
+- I wanted to apply what we learned about encryption and TCP/IP communication into something tangible
+- My goal is to elevate this program into an embedded application allowing people to communicate between different devices and networks

 ## Generating Server Public and Private Keys
 - ### openssl genrsa -out private.pem 2048
 - ### openssl rsa -in private.pem -pubout -out public.pem